 Cultural Heritage - Historical Significance (cemeteries, homestead sites, battlefields, markers/plaques/monuments found on State Forest lands).
 Unique Area that are listed in Article 45 of the ECL.
 Wild and Scenic River corridors.
 Areas of tribal cultural heritage significance (ex: black ash forest).
 State Nature and Historical Preserve Trust designated lands.

-Watershed HCVF- Portions of State Forests that overlay Primary Source Aquifers, have public water supply intakes downstream within the Hydrologic Unit Code (HUC) 12 watershed or are within the Dept of Health Source Water Assessment Program Plan (DOH SWAPP) delineated buffers (zone of influence) around public ground water wells that are surface water influenced.
+Watershed HCVF- Portions of State Forests that overlay Sole and Primary Source Aquifers, have public water supply intakes downstream within the Hydrologic Unit Code (HUC) 12 watershed or are within the Dept of Health Source Water Assessment Program Plan (DOH SWAPP) delineated buffers (zone of influence) around public ground water wells that are surface water influenced.

 HCVF Land Classification Ranking -

 Some areas may be part of more than one HCVF land classification.
 Therefore, it is necessary to rank all values against each other to help land managers incorporate management decisions based on the highest priority for the forest.
 Ranking from highest to lowest priority is: 1) Rare Community; 2) Special Treatment; 3) Cultural Heritage; 4) Watershed.

 Representative Sample Areas are stands which represent common ecological communities (i.e. forest types) of high or exceptional quality in their natural state.
 RSAs are setup to serve one or more of the following purposes:

 1. To establish and/or maintain an ecological reference condition; or

 2. To create or maintain an under-represented ecological condition (i.e. includes samples of successional phases, forest types, ecosystems, and/or ecological communities); or

 3. To serve as a set of protected areas or refugia for species, communities and community types not captured in other protection standards such as an endangered species or a High Conservation Value Forest.